multiversx/mx-exchange-sc/dex/pair/safe-price-mechanism.md

 - **Configurable Save Intervals**: Set how often observations are finalized
 - **Intermediate Accumulation**: Accumulates price data between saves
 - **Automatic Finalization**: Saves averaged observations when intervals are reached

+#### 5. Legacy Cutover and Normalization

+Pair upgrade stores an immutable `(round, timestamp_ms)` cutover tuple.
+Legacy observations are identified only by `recording_timestamp == 0`; every positive timestamp is already milliseconds and is never interpreted as seconds.

+- In an all-legacy history, timestamps are derived from the immutable cutover and the historical six-second round duration.
+- In a mixed history, timestamps are derived from cumulative weights relative to a positive timestamped observation.
+Appending newer observations therefore cannot move an older observation in time.
+- Legacy accumulators and weights are multiplied by `6,000` only after a valid positive timestamp is inferred.
+An all-legacy round query can still expose an unnormalized row when no migration origin exists, but once a cutover or positive reference exists, an invalid origin is rejected instead of mixing round- and millisecond-weighted data.
+The writer always rejects nonempty legacy history without a valid origin.
+A truly empty oracle at chain timestamp zero is the separate no-write bootstrap case.

 ## How It Works